 Financial assets, designated at fair value through profit or loss upon initial recognition, are managed and their performance evaluated on a fair value basis, consistent with the Scheme's documented investment strategy.
-The assets are investments in a unit in the GAT which, in turn, invests in fixed interest instruments.
+The assets are investments in units in the GAT which, in turn, invest in New Zealand equities, overseas equities and fixed interest instruments.